juliaveronica02/GA-work-in-Go-lang/readme.md

 listener have 3 methods: <br>
 1. Accept() (Conn, error)
-Accept waits for and returns the next connection the listener.
+Accept waits for and returns the next connection the listener. at here we can accept when we are listening also we can accept and get back a connection and an air.
 2. Close() error
 Close closes the listener when we finish our programs.
 Any blocked Accept operations will be unblocked and returns errors.
 3. Addr() Addr